CaseyRo/casey.berlin/posts/AI use cases for GPT and more.md

 	  curl -X POST -H "Content-Type: application/json" -d '{"text":"Hello, world!"}' http://basic:auth@domain/gpt3/
 	  ```
-1. Taking a press release and making it my own -> I wanted to experiment a bit more with GPT and took a random press release:
+7. Taking a press release and making it my own -> I wanted to experiment a bit more with GPT and took a random press release:
 	1. translated it to English (from Dutch)
 	2. made an executive summary
 	3. turned it into a haiku
 	4. rewrote it from the perspective of a consultant
-2. Of course doing social media posts for my blog based on the contents in it.
+8. Of course doing social media posts for my blog based on the contents in it.
 This probably will be the _death_ of social media (again).
-3. Comparing a job offer to the demands I have of a job -- I'm not _looking_ for a new job, but being on top of market demands, and managing your network and connections is all part of the deal these days (in my opinion)
+9. Comparing a job offer to the demands I have of a job -- I'm not _looking_ for a new job, but being on top of market demands, and managing your network and connections is all part of the deal these days (in my opinion)
-4. Generating a test in CypressJS (my first task)
+10. Generating a test in CypressJS (my first task)
+11. Using chatGPT to read, summarize and enhance my texts based on the knowledge it contains.
+Being a true 'assistant'

 ### What did I stop doing?
 1. Google.